Consumer medicine information

 Photosensitivity (more severe reactions are reported in patients with pre-existing skin conditions such as atopic dermatitis and atopic eczema).

-The following additional adverse events were very rare and reported by < 0.01% of patients:
+The following additional adverse events were classified as very rare being reported in < 0.01% of patients:

 Liver and biliary system disorders.